9 free image hosting sites you can blindly rely on

 - Find new clients to sell your pictures.

 - Great source of inspiration.

-For smartphones users, Dropbox’s mobile app lets you manage your content directly from the phone.
-It also has the option to sync your Dropbox with your Camera Roll – so your latest photos are saved automatically!
+For smartphone users, Dropbox’s mobile app lets you manage your content directly from the phone.
+It also has the option to sync your Dropbox with your Camera Roll – so your latest photos are saved automatically.

 - Max free image storage: 2 GB.

 - You can store all types of files (images, videos, docs, etc.).